bakaren-s/sophia-match/README.md

-made by sa and ni
+made by sa and ni.
-designed by aka
+designed by aka.